Fariha1865/Festival-Crafter-with-React/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: {}
+#### Answer: A: {}

 <i>In this code snippet, greetign is assigned with an empty object after it was declared.
-Here console.log is done after the empty object is assigned to the variable that's why the output here will be {}.
-But, if console.log was done right after declaring the varibale and before assigning the value, greetign is not defined error would have been given. </i>
+ Here console.log is done after the empty object is assigned to the variable.
+That's why the output here will be {}.
+But, if console.log was done right after declaring the variable and before assigning the value, greetign is not defined error would have been given. </i>

 </p>
 </details>